-Running other programs
+Running other programs#

-Running a command at configure time
+Running a command at configure time#

-Running a command at configure time is relatively easy.
-Use execute_process to run a process and access the results.
-It is generally a good idea to avoid hard coding a program path into your CMake; you can use ${CMAKE_COMMAND}, find_package(Git), or find_program to get access to a command to run.
-Use RESULT_VARIABLE to check the return code and OUTPUT_VARIABLE to get the output.
+to run a process and access the results.
+It is generally a good idea to avoid hard coding a program path into your CMake; you can use ${CMAKE_COMMAND}

 Here is an example that updates all git submodules: